diversen/queue-simplex/README.md

 A simple queue system for PHP based on one of the following databases:

-It should support SQLite, MariaDB, PostgreSQL (and maybe Cubrid)
+It should support MySQL, SQLite, MariaDB, PostgreSQL (and maybe Cubrid)

+Tested with MySQL

 # Install